Vladimír Dlouhý (politician): Career in the private sector

 Dlouhý is a member of a number of international and domestic institutions (he is a member of the Trilateral Commission; between 2010 and 2016, he was a vice-president of the European Group and was active in several other expert groups, such as DER Dialog, Euro 50 Group).
 Between 2006 and 2008, he was a member of an Independent Energy Commission, where he participated in the preparation of the long-term energy concept of the Czech Republic, published in the second half of 2008.
 Since 2009, he has been a member of the National Economic Council of the Czech government; in 2020, he was appointed again to this council.
-Between 2010 and 2012, he was a member of the European group of advisers to the Managing Director of the International Monetary Fund (IMF).
-He publishes extensively as an author or co-author ranging from specialized texts to articles in the daily paper.
+Between 2010 and 2012, he was a member of the European group of advisers to the managing director of the International Monetary Fund (IMF).
+He publishes extensively as an author or co-author, ranging from specialized texts to articles in the daily paper.

-In 2009, Dlouhý established public benefit company Prague Twenty, focused on the organisation of expert lectures in the field of politics, social sciences and culture, with the participation of foreign and domestic experts.
+In 2009, Dlouhý established the public benefit company Prague Twenty, focused on the organisation of expert lectures in the fields of politics, social sciences, and culture, with the participation of foreign and domestic experts.
 Over the past years, many representatives from the Czech Republic have presented at these events (e.g. Václav Klaus, Zdeněk Tůma etc.) and abroad (e.g. Mario Monti, Jacob Frenkel etc.).

 Return to politics

 In June 2012, Dlouhý announced his intention to run for president in the 2013 elections.
-Following the verification of signatures on petition sheets the Ministry of Interior refused to register his candidacy due to insufficient number of signatures.
+Following the verification of signatures on petition sheets, the Ministry of Interior refused to register his candidacy due to insufficient number of signatures.

 On 22 May 2014 in Plzeň, Dlouhý was elected at its Assembly as the President of the Czech Chamber of Commerce.
 He received 128 votes, thereby defeating Zdeněk Somr, who received 87 votes.
 In 2017, he was re-elected to hold the same post.
 In 2019, he was elected one of the deputy presidents of Eurochambres, under the leadership of president Christoph Leitl, and was elected president in March 2023.

 In 2020, the Czech government of Prime Minister Andrej Babiš nominated Dlouhý as its candidate to succeed Angel Gurría in the position of Secretary-General of the Organisation for Economic Co-operation and Development (OECD) for a five-year term.
 By January 2021, he withdrew his candidacy due to insufficient support from other governments.